AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-6/schema-annotation.md

 ## Solution

-Externalize constraints using annotation properties that are used to drive processing rules or constraints by annotating classes and properties in a vocabulary
+Externalize constraints using annotation properties that are used to drive processing rules or constraints by annotating classes and properties in a vocabulary.

 ## Example(s)

+For example a research paper may have multiple keywords.
+The ordering of these keywords is not important, so using the Dublin Core subject property, we can express this multi-valued relation as:

 [sourcecode:html]
 ex:RequiredProperty a rdfs:Property;